HAUS SALON + THE AMERICAN REFUGEE COMMITTEE IN THAILAND

 Empowering Hairstylists Across the World in the Fight Against Domestic Violence

-HAUS Salon has partnered once again with The American Refugee Committee (ARC) in Thailand.
+HAUS Salon partnered once again with The American Refugee Committee (ARC) in Thailand.
 Gender-based domestic violence is a worldwide issue and as hairdressers we create a safe place for people to open up about their experiences with it.
 The ARC serves to train hairdressers living and working in a Thailand refugee camp to spot signs of domestic violence and to offer victims the resources they need to get help.
-In early 2016, HAUS co-founder Charlie Brackney Love led a team of HAUS volunteers to travel to Thailand to help give these hairstylists new business skills and haircutting techniques to set this program up for success.
-We exceeded our 2017 fundraising goal and raised $33,367 to return in April 2017 with another team from HAUS Salon: Charlie Brackney Love and Stylist Director Natalie Hansen are returning along with General Manager Mary Lucic, Colorist Lindsey Barr, and Stylist Sarah Navratil to expand this important program to a new group of hairdressers.
-Watch their adventures here...
+In early 2016, HAUS co-founder Charlie Brackney Love led a team of HAUS volunteers on an inaugural trip to Thailand to help give these hairstylists new business skills and haircutting techniques to set this program up for success.
+We exceeded our fundraising goal and raised $33,367 to return in April 2017 with another team from HAUS Salon: Charlie Brackney Love and Stylist Director Natalie Hansen again, along with General Manager Mary Lucic, Colorist Lindsey Barr, and Stylist Sarah Navratil traveled to Thailand to expand this important program to a new group of hairdressers.
+Take some time to look through the photos from the 4-day session below.

 April 22 - 24, 2017